 - Colours should be kept to a minimum and used consistently.
 White is a good background colour as it doesn’t distract

-- Chart types that aren’t widely understood shouldn’t be used; try and keep to bar and line charts.
+- Use well known chart types; try and keep to bar and line charts.

 To a developer this may feel monotonous however, for the report users, it creates consistency which increases understanding.
 It helps convey the information in a simple and structured manner.

-For example, while working for a multinational client, a deliverable was a sales dashboard for use by the salespeople.
+For example, while on a project for a large investment bank, a deliverable was a sales dashboard for use by the salespeople.
 The goal was to:

 1. Inform about their sales performance;

 2. How they compare to their peers in the same sales team;

 Profit margin is also very useful information for the salespeople, indicated by the colour of the bar and the % alongside.